Feeding the multitude: The feeding of the 4,000

 This story, which appears only in Mark and Matthew, is also known as the miracle of the seven loaves of bread and few little fishes because the Gospel of Matthew refers to seven loaves and a few small fish used by Jesus to feed a multitude.
 According to the Gospels, a large crowd had gathered and was following Jesus.
 Jesus called his disciples to him and said:

-"I have compassion for these people; they have already been with me three days and have nothing to eat.
-I do not want to send them away hungry, or they may collapse on the way."